svgeesus/ondesModulaire/offsets/BOM.md

 ## ICs, actives

 Both versions will use OPA4172, because the ±200μV (typ) op-amp offsets are mostly swamped by oscillator coarse/fine tune and then the 50mV variable offsets from ultrafine, or 5V from filter offset.
 Gain is **much** more critical than op-amp offset here.
+For low quality version maybe use SOIC TL074 even.

 - (1:2) LT1236ACN8-5 Mouser $7.96/1 get 2 = **$15.92**
 - (3:6) OPA4172ID Mouser $2.84/10 get 10 = **$28.40** but no, use OPA4197ID same as transpositeurs